Mutations: APP KM670/671NL (Swedish), APP E693G (Arctic)

 Genetic Background: Origin: B6D2 F1

-Cognitive impairment is seen at the age of six months as measured in the Morris water maze and Y-maze (Knobloch et al., 2007).
+Cognitive impairment is seen at 6 months of age as measured by the Morris water maze and Y-maze (Knobloch et al., 2007).

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.